Himanshu-Udupa/DBMS-Lab/Lab1/README.md

-Consider a structure names Student with attributes as SID, NAME, BRANCH, SEMESTER, ADDRESS.
+Consider a structure named Student with attributes as SID, NAME, BRANCH, SEMESTER, ADDRESS.
 Write a program in C/C++ and perform the following operations using the concept of files
 a.
 Insert a new student
 b.
 Modify the address of the student based on SID